CPHS/OPHS Glossary of Terms

 A person's voluntary agreement, based upon adequate knowledge and

-understanding of relevant information, to participate in research
+understanding of relevant information, to participate in research or

 Institution (1):

-Any public or private entity or agency (including federal, state,
+Any public or private entity or agency (including federal, state, and

-and local agencies).
+local agencies).

 Institution (2):